ucsb-cs156/f25/lab/jpa02.md

 Do another commit.
 Choose a reasonable commit message for the change that you made, and push that change to the `main` branch on the `origin` repo (the one on Github).

+**NOTE: The autograder will check your team members names on your Dokku installation.
+If the autograder detects that the names are incorrect, you will need to update them and redeploy on Dokku.**

 ### Part 2.4: Redeploy to dokku

 If the website now looks correct when you type `mvn spring-boot:run` and look at it on `localhost:8080`, it's time to update dokku: